odioski/Brokers_app/README.md

 # INSTALLATION

-You'll need Python installed which can be found at https://python.org
+You'll need Python installed as well as pyQt6.

+Pythong can be found at https://python.org

+Use the following code to aquire pyQt6

+    pip install pyQt6

 You can run the script via your terminal or IDE.